Inbound AI For Urgent Care Calls

 Extended access expectations make unanswered evening, weekend, and holiday-adjacent calls commercially expensive.

-Visit volume rises with seasonal illness but remains broad across non-respiratory conditions, so call plans should not only handle flu questions.
+Visit volume rises with seasonal illness but remains broad across non-respiratory conditions, so call paths should not only handle flu questions.

-Patients often need help deciding whether urgent care is appropriate or whether symptoms require emergency care, so safe routing language matters.
+Patients often need help deciding whether urgent care is appropriate or whether symptoms require emergency care, so safe staff handoff language matters.

 Cost, insurance, deductible, testing, and imaging questions are common high-friction calls that should be answered only with approved guardrails.